We have found a new home. My thanks to Edward Hanna for his fantastic work to achieve this.

 Charley Carpenter in USA has provided an enormous bank of data on the descendants of Peter Douglas who emigrated there as well as photographs and links to other descendants.

-Maurice Rhodes in Canada has helped me fill in gaps and proven to be a friend over several years.
+The late Maurice Rhodes in Canada helped me fill in gaps and proven to be a friend over several years.

 Nora MacLean in Alberta, Canada, has pointed me in the direction of Douglases who disappeared from Scottish records in the 19th century and reappeared there.
 Her family tree added considerable breadth to my own research when it was added.